brandochn/LightQueryProfiler/README.md

 &nbsp;

 ## Technologies
 * Blazor      -  v6.0
 * Bootstrap   -  v5.1.0
 * Chromely    -  v5.2.101
+* JavaScript

 ## Status
-Project is: _in progress_, I am coding as fast as I can ;)
+Project is: _in progress_, I am coding as fast as I can ;).
+Contributions are always welcome, feel free to submit a pull request.

 ## References
 * Chromely - https://github.com/chromelyapps/Chromely